Ingenia-SE/Hell-ix/docs/index.md

 ### Race Trajectory Planner
 The first main module consist on a program which generates a .csv file that contains the 3D coordinates of the best possible flight path for the drone to navigate through a series of designated gates.
 By defining specific center points for the drone to pass through and providing additional parameters such as gate orientations, the program calculates the most efficient trajectory.
 Furthermore, the trajectory can be optimized based on the drone's power-to-weight ratio, which determines how sharply it can maneuver around corners.
 This optimization is achieved by adjusting the "tension" at each gate.
 The program also provides a visual representation where the obstacles, arranged in the order the drone will encounter them, are displayed alongside the optimized flight path.
 Users have complete flexibility to configure the obstacles, including the ability to modify their number, positions, orientations, and sizes.

 The program consists of three files.
-The main program, **"trajectory_planner.m"**, generates an optimal trajectory and creates a .csv file.
-It utilizes various algorithms and functions, including the modified **"hobbysplines.m"** function, which employs Hobby's algorithm to select control points for smooth 3D Bezier curves.
-Additionally, it utilizes the **"plotGate.m"** function which visualizes the gates' positions and orientations, providing a clear representation of the gate arrangement along with the optimized trajectory.Overall, the combination of the main program, trajectory_planner.m, the modified hobbysplines.m function, and the plotGate.m function provides a comprehensive solution for generating optimal trajectories, drawing smooth 3D Bezier curves, and visualizing the gates, resulting in an effective and user-friendly program for drone navigation.
+The main program, ```trajectory_planner.m```, generates an optimal trajectory and creates a .csv file.
+It utilizes various algorithms and functions, including the modified ```hobbysplines.m``` function, which employs Hobby's algorithm to select control points for smooth 3D Bezier curves.
+Additionally, it utilizes the ```plotGate.m``` function which visualizes the gates' positions and orientations, providing a clear representation of the gate arrangement along with the optimized trajectory.Overall, the combination of the main program, trajectory_planner.m, the modified hobbysplines.m function, and the plotGate.m function provides a comprehensive solution for generating optimal trajectories, drawing smooth 3D Bezier curves, and visualizing the gates, resulting in an effective and user-friendly program for drone navigation.

 <details>
   <summary>Images</summary>